stateofca/opencred/docs/03-audit-dc-api.md

 string (and optionally `encryptionInfo`).
 Pass those strings directly to the CLI — no files or running server required.

+If the button requests several profiles at once (see `dcApiButtons` in `00-configure-workflow.md`), the authorization request response is `{dcApiRequests: [{profile, dcApiRequest}, ...]}` rather than a single envelope.
+Pick the entry whose `profile` is the Annex C one — `apple-wallet`, `cadmv-ios`, or `18013-7-Annex-C` — and read `dcApiRequest.data` for the `deviceRequest` and `encryptionInfo` values.
+The other entries carry a different wire format and are not what this tool audits.

 Do not commit captured production requests into the repository.

 ## Output structure